 Not all seeds are created equal.
 Some plant species have higher germination rates than others.
 Even within a single plant type, some of the seeds are older than others, causing the germination rate to go down.

-Now imagine you plant three arugula seeds per insert.
+Now imagine you plant multiple seeds at three arugula seeds per insert.
 Each of these seeds has a 10% chance of failing, so the probability of them all failing is 10% x 10% x 10% = 0.1%.
 This means that you are 99.9% likely to have the seeds in that cell germinate.
 So in a tray of 72 inserts, it would be extremely unlikely you would have any seeds not germinate — barring other factors that affect seed germination.

 Answer Two: Seedling Selection

-Just like not all seeds are created equal from a germination standpoint, not all seeds germinate equally.
+Just as not all seeds are created equal from a germination standpoint, not all seeds germinate equally.
 Sometimes you have a seed that shoots off like a rocket and becomes too leggy.
 If this was the only seed in your insert, you’d be forced to use it.

 Exceptions to The Rule